IV. Judicial Procedures

 4. All judicial hearings shall be conducted in accordance with the standards of fair process.
-Specifically, the accused student should be informed of the nature of the charges against him/her, be given a fair opportunity to refute them, and the opportunity to appeal the board’s decision.
+Specifically, the respondent should be informed of the nature of the charges against him/her, be given a fair opportunity to refute them, and the opportunity to appeal the board’s decision.
 Any board member who feels he/she cannot be impartial in a given case shall recuse himself/herself and shall be replaced by another voting member.

-8. All hearings are closed to the general public.
+9. All hearings are closed to the general public.

-10. An accused student may bring an advisor to a hearing.
+11. A respondent may bring an advisor to a hearing.
 The advisor must be a student, a member of the faculty, or an administrator at the University.
 During the hearing the advisor may only advise during recesses granted by the board and may clarify procedural questions before, during, or after the hearing.

-12. The University requires that judicial boards and administrative staff maintain confidentiality regarding judicial matters.
-Individual(s) who reported the alleged violation(s) will be informed of the board's decision.
-Information about assigned sanctions will be shared with reporting parties as deemed appropriate by the dean of student’s office.
+13. The University requires that judicial boards and administrative staff maintain confidentiality regarding judicial matters.
+Complainant(s) will be informed of the board's decision.
+Information about assigned sanctions will be shared with complainant(s) as deemed appropriate by the dean of student’s office.
 The dean of students may share information about judicial charges, findings, and sanctions with university personnel who, at the discretion of the dean, have a legitimate need to know.

-- Hearing Findings
+- F. Hearing Findings

-- Hearing Sanctions
+- G. Hearing Sanctions

-1. The University should have a range of sanctions of graduated severity to deal with infractions of varying seriousness.
+1. The University should have a range of sanctions of graduated severity to deal with infractions of varying serious- ness.
 Insofar as possible, sanctions should “fit” the offense in a common-sense manner.
 In Fall of 2012, the university implemented a point-system to bring greater clarity to what students may expect if they are found to have violated regulations.